umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/installing-and-uninstalling-packages.md

 * **Package Manager Console** in Visual Studio
 * .NET CLI (usually accessible from the terminal/command prompt of your system)

-For example, to install TheStarterKit package for the Umbraco CMS the command would be:
+For example, to install the StarterKit package for the Umbraco CMS the command would be:

 `dotnet add package Umbraco.TheStarterKit`